JessicaKamman/username.github.io/index.md

 * Phyton
 * HTML

 At the end of my tenure at SNHU I had to take my Capstone course where I was tasked in modifying my own projects with additonal enhancements.
 The enhancement showed my ability to think about the projects in a general term in order to figure out what a client might want in updates.
-During this class I showcased that I can come up with updates for a project by looking at the code.
+During this class I was challenged to look at all of my projects through my tenure at SNHU and pick out the courses that most showcase my programming knowledge.
+With the enhancements and projects I have chosen I showed my knowledge on taking a project and strateglly thing of possible changes the project will need.
+I also showcased that I can take a older project with less effcient code, and change the code effciently to make the project run more effciently.
+My source code can be found at

+Before I decided to go back to school to attain my Bachelor Degree in Computer Science I worked in the Finance field with a Bachelors Degree in Mathematics and Economics.
+During my finance tenure I have worked with many different talents, and personalities that made me very versatile to work with any type of team.

 ### Projects Enhencemnts for Capstone Coding Class